Johnny Sexton: 2019–2023: Captaincy and final years

 Sexton became the 106th player to captain Ireland when he led the team out at their 2019 Rugby World Cup 3rd Pool A Group match at the Kobe Misaki Stadium in Japan on Thursday, 3 October 2019.
 On 15 January 2020, Sexton was named as the new captain for the team ahead of the 2020 Six Nations, replacing now retired Rory Best.

 On 6 November 2021, Sexton received his 100th cap playing for Ireland, playing Japan in the Autumn International series.
 In the 48th minute, he celebrated by scoring a try, his 16th in total.

 Sexton is one of six captains to lead his side to a test series win on New Zealand soil, along with Philip J. Nel (1937 Springboks), Trevor Allan (1949 Australia), John Dawes (1971 British Lions), Andrew Slack (1986 Australia) and Philippe Saint-André (1994 France).

 He was called up to be part of the Irish squad for the 2023 Six Nations.
 He played the opening game against Wales, but had to be subbed off for Ross Byrne due to a head collision with Liam Williams.
-He returned to captain Ireland in their second match against champions France in a 32–19 victory.
+He returned to captain Ireland in their second match against reigning champions France in a 32–19 victory.
 In his next match against Scotland, he equalled Ronan O'Gara's record for total points in all Six Nations matches.
 In his final Six Nations match against England, he broke record and captained Ireland to win the Grand Slam, only the fourth time in history that Ireland had won one.

 In August 2023, he was selected to be captain of Ireland's World Cup squad ahead of the 2023 World Cup in France, his fourth World Cup campaign.
 He played in Ireland's opening game against Romania, scoring two tries and seven conversions to score a total of 24 points before being subbed off, beating Ronan O'Gara's record for most points scored for Ireland in World Cup matches.
 The result was Ireland winning 82–8, the country's biggest win in a World Cup fixture.
 During Ireland's second game against Tonga, Sexton broke Ronan O'Gara's record for the most points scored by an Irish player in international rugby.
 In Ireland's third game against South Africa, Sexton played over 70 minutes, scoring a penalty and a conversion as Ireland would narrowly beat the world champions 13–8.
 He played Ireland's fourth and last Pool Stage game against Scotland.
 He scored three conversions before being subbed off at the start of the second half.
 On 14 October, Sexton played the full 80 minutes in the last game of his career as Ireland lost 24–28 to New Zealand in the quarterfinals.